High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Compact, symmetric, and fourth-order -dimensional FDMs,

 When $d = 3$, the scheme in this section coincides with the basis coefficients $C_p^{[4], 1}$ and the corresponding right-hand basis grid function.
 When $a$ is constant, this scheme coincides with the $4$th-order ones proposed by \cite{kyei2010family,spotz1996high,zhai2013family}.

 We conclude this section with a final remark concerning the uniform grid assumption, on which our discussion has thus far relied.
 Similar calculation and analysis can be done for the non-uniform case, where the grid size in each axis is different.
 However, our calculation suggests that the maximum consistency order for a compact symmetric $d$-dimensional FDM with $d \ge 2$ on a non-uniform grid is only 2.
+Therefore, we omit this case from the present paper.